 When someone in your family receives an Alzheimer's disease diagnosis, it is often devastating and quite overwhelming.
 Families wonder just what lies ahead for an aging parent or spouse.
 Once the family has absorbed the initial shock and disappointment of an Alzheimer's diagnosis it is an important time to take action.
 Move forward by taking steps that will protect you, your family and your elderly loved one.

 Use the following dementia care tips as a guide:

+If your primary care physician does not have experience in treating dementia, consider adding a geriatric doctor or neurologist to your senior care team.
 Ask the doctor any questions you have about Alzheimer's disease.
-Find out what treatments might work best to alleviate symptoms or address behavior problems.
+There is no cure for Alzheimer's disease, however find out what treatments might work best to alleviate symptoms or address behavior problems.

 Learn as much as you can about Alzheimer's disease.
 Knowledge helps to alleviate fear and feelings of helplessness.